 Trikonasana or the Triangle Pose looks like a triangle when assumed, and is hence named so.
 Practice it in the morning preferably, or in the evenings on an empty stomach after a gap of 4 to 6 hours after having a meal.
 It is alright to practice Trikonasana at other times too, but it won’t give good results.
 Trikonasana is a beginner level Vinyasa Yoga asana and you need to practice it for a minimum of 30 seconds.

 Benefits: Trikonasana strengthens your legs, arms, knees, and ankles and stretches your hips, shoulders, and spine.
 It also improves your physical equilibrium and digestion.
-The pose reduces back pain and stress, stimulates your spinal nerves, and treats neck sprains.
+The pose massages and strengthens the posterior obliques and thereby helps reduce back pain and stress and stimulates your spinal nerves.

 4. Sethu Bandhasana (Bridge Pose)